 Be sure your DS-2019 states your current and accurate information and there is a signature in the “Travel Validation By Responsible Officer” section of page one.
 Each travel signature is valid for one year while you are a student at UCCS.

-If you need a travel signature, bring your DS-2019 to the GEO office at least two weeks before you depart Colorado Springs and your International Student Adviser will e-mail you when it is ready to pick up.
-Note - if UCCS did not issue your DS-2019, GEO cannot process a validation signature for you, and you need to request a signature from your program sponsor.
+If you need a travel signature, bring your DS-2019 to the International Affairs office at least two weeks before you depart Colorado Springs and your international student adviser will e-mail you when it is ready to pick up.
+Note - if UCCS did not issue your DS-2019, International Affairs cannot process a validation signature for you, and you need to request a signature from your program sponsor.
 In addition to a valid DS-2019, you will need a valid visa and passport for reentry to the United States.
 It is also highly recommended that you take with you:

 - Evidence of Financial Resources (such as the financial documents you used to get your DS-2019 or J-1 visa)